elamicon/elamicon/README.md

 claim copyright to text or glyph shapes on any of the fragments, please point this out to us and we will gladly remove all traces of the forgery.

-The compiled `ElamiconLiberation` fonts are derivatives of the [Liberation Fonts](https://fedorahosted.org/liberation-fonts/).
+The compiled fonts are derivatives of the
+[Liberation Fonts](https://fedorahosted.org/liberation-fonts/).
 They are licensed under the SIL Open Font License, Version 1.1.